gtema/openstack/doc/src/tui/config.md

 Every resource view can be configured in a separate section of the config.
 Resource key in a form <SERVICE>.<RESOURCE>[/<SUBRESOURCE>] as used by the codegenerator is a name of a view. `fields` is an array of field names to be populated.

-NOTE: This a work in progress to pre-generate resource structures and column names.
+All column names are forcibly converted to the UPPER CASE.